kigster/joyent-cloud-pricing/README.md

 f = c.flavor "g3-highmemory-34.25-kvm"
 f.to_h
 # => {:name=>"g3-highmemory-34.25-kvm", :os=>"Linux",
-      :cost=>0.817, :cpus=>4.0, :disk=>843, :ram=>34.25}
+#     :cost=>0.817, :cpus=>4.0, :disk=>843, :ram=>34.25}
 f.name
 # => "g3-highmemory-34.25-kvm"
 ```

 ## Analysis of Commit Pricing

-_DISCLAIMER_: please note that prices specified in this sample commit configuration
+>  DISCLAIMER: please note that prices specified in this sample commit configuration
-are completely arbitrary and have no relationship to any actual discounts issued by Joyent, Inc.
+>  are completely arbitrary and have no relationship to any actual discounts issued by Joyent, Inc.

 Reserve pricing is meant to be defined by a YAML file, outside of the gem folder,
 somewhere on the file system.
 File looks like this.